Board of Directors Corporate Governance Guidelines

-The Board believes that annual evaluations of the overall performance of the Board should be conducted.
-This is best accomplished, in the Board's view, by the entire Board under the leadership of the Chair of the Committee on Directors and Governance.
-The Committee on Directors and Governance, with input from the other Directors, is responsible for determining the performance criteria and process to be used for the evaluation and for conducting the evaluation.
+The Board conducts annual evaluations of the overall performance of the Board.
+The Committee on Directors and Governance, with input from the other Directors, is responsible for determining the performance criteria and process to be used for the evaluation and, when requested by the Board, for conducting the evaluation.
 The purpose of these evaluations is to enhance the effectiveness of the Board as a whole.
-Additionally, each Committee of the Board will conduct an annual evaluation of its performance and report the results of the evaluation to the Board.
+Additionally, each Committee of the Board conducts an annual evaluation of its performance and reports the results of the evaluation to the Board.

-The performance of individual Directors will be assessed by the Committee on Directors and Governance when a Director is being considered for re-nomination and when a Director offers to resign due to a change in professional responsibilities.
-The Committee on Directors will choose the method and criteria for these assessments.
+The performance of individual Directors is assessed by the Committee on Directors and Governance when a Director is being considered for re-nomination and when a Director offers to resign due to a change in professional responsibilities.
+This Committee will choose the method and criteria for these assessments.
 If, at any time, the Board determines that an individual Director is not meeting the established performance standards and qualification guidelines, or his or her actions reflect poorly upon the Board and the Company, the Board may request the resignation of the non-performing Director.

 14. Oversight of Management Evaluation

-The Compensation and Human Resource Committee will have oversight of the performance evaluations of the Company's executive officers, including the Chief Executive Officer.
+The Compensation and Human Resource Committee oversees the performance evaluations of the Company's executive officers, including the Chief Executive Officer.

 15. Evaluating the CEO's Performance